pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- documented change management process
+- Documented change management process
-- sample of change request
+- Sample of change request
-- steps involved in the change management process
+- Steps involved in the change management process
-- interview with the responsible personnel
+- Interview with the responsible personnel

 #### References